AdamSheaffer/NSS-movie-sprint-prototype/README.md

 - When the user selects the `Manage Crew` option from the main menu and then selects `Fire a Crew Member`, they should be shown a numbered list of all crew members, along with an option to `Go Back` which takes them back to the main menu.
 If the user chooses the number of a crew member, they should be removed from the crew and the user should be taken back to the main menu.

 - When the user selects `Manage Crew` from the main menu and then selects `Show Crew`, the resulting list should be paginated with 5 records per page.
+The user should be able to hit the left and right arrow keys to page through the results.
+Hitting `Enter` should return to the main menu.

-The user should be able to hit the up and down arrow keys to page through the results.
+- When the user selects `Show Producers` from the main menu they should be shown a paginated list of all producers.
+The paginated list should have 5 records per page.
+The user should be able to hit the left and right arrow keys to page through the results.
 Hitting `Enter` should return to the main menu.

 - When the user selects `Manage Locations` from the main menu, they should be shown another menu with the following options: